 WDD 231: Web Frontend Development I

-More than likely you already have Visual Studio Code (VS Code) installed, however, you should walk through this activity to check for updates and customize your installation.
+More than likely you already have Visual Studio Code (VS Code) installed, however, you should walk through this activity to check for updates and to customize your installation.

-Setup: Visual Studio Code
+W01 Setup: Tools – Editing – Visual Studio Code

 VS Code Official Logo